 come enjoy life with all its potential and in harmony!

-from my rough estimations, my personal costs went from 10k to 6k per year, just by slowly removing housing over 1 year (from sep 2019 to 2020)! in february i finished paying for my trailer, which became my house.
+from cregox rough estimations, his personal costs went from 10k to 6k per year, just by slowly removing housing over 1 year (from sep 2019 to 2020)! in february he finished paying for ahoxus’s trailer, which became his (for now) house.

 and the last 6 months showed how this cost could go further down:

-i’ve spent 700 eur in my home upgrades, which includes the garden, most of which were purchased to last for many years.
+he’ve spent 700 eur in home upgrades, which includes the garden, most of which were purchased to last for many years.

 the drawbacks are plenty but, just like the benefits, there are 2 sides to them:

-the initial investment (that i didn’t do enough yet) to get more convenience (that i still don’t have) such as the solar heated shower and room, a solar kitchen, etc. but i also currently “abuse” of a friendly situation in which i have access to those (not solar) in the near city.
+the initial investment (that can always be bigger and he still wants more) to get more (currently missing) convenience such as the solar heated shower and bath room, a solar kitchen, etc. but he also used a friendly situation in which he had access to those (not solar) in the near city.

-internet access needs to be done by walking up the mountain, often. it’s not reliable from current house location, but it does become good by walking up 100m or so, within the land. plus, internet isn’t really that needed anyway, for most of the time, and it’s a good exercise not relying on it and staying away!
+internet access needs to be done by walking up the mountain, often. it’s not reliable from current house location, but it does become good by walking up 100m or so, within the land. plus, internet isn’t really that needed anyway, for most of the time, and it’s surprisingly (for someone who been online since before the www) a good exercise not relying on it and staying away!

 the car is still an old one, using gasoline instead of electrical/bike. but it enables us to even make the project viable and it’s still a minor cost and prejudice.